Summit County discovers cracks in bridge beams; Cleveland-Massillon Road span closed for foreseeable future

 County officials had hoped to reopen the bridge with one lane of traffic in the center and traffic lights controlling vehicles in each direction if the interior beams had been in good shape.
 But with that not possible, it's unclear when the bridge will reopen.

-The engineer's office will seek special permission from County Council and the executive's office to replace the bridge on an emergency basis so the process doesn't take too long, Swindell said.
+The engineer's office will seek special permission from the county council and the executive's office to replace the bridge on an emergency basis so the process doesn't take too long, Swindell said.

 "We are moving as quickly as possible," she added.